What about Sharks?

 Now, that’s not to say that sharks aren’t out there.
 Of course they are: cute little sand sharks, pretty leopard sharks, … all kinds of PET sharks – squirrelly shy little bottom feeders who didn’t make the cut as ‘MAN-EATERS’, and got laughed out of the shark fraternity and sent to Huntington.

 So, I stand by my original statement: It’s a non-issue.
 And I can recite all the goofy statistics:

 • “You’ve got better odds of being struck by lightning”.
-Not so comforting a thought, as I sit here wearing my chromium antenna hat.
+(Maybe not so comforting to those who wear tin foil hats).

 • “You’ve got better odds of dying from a falling coconut”.
-(Never mind that there aren’t any coconut trees in SoCal, but perhaps that stat includes those deviants who drop coconuts from aircraft)
+(Never mind that there aren’t any coconut trees in SoCal, but perhaps that statistic includes those deviants who drop coconuts from aircraft)